brimdata/rayzar/README.md

 If you have a feel for how much memory you need ahead of time, you could launch N jobs in parallel so a high-cardinality group-by table gets split out efficiently.
-In this case, the key space isn't disjoint but it might not matter much if the sub-cardinilaty of each key is small (meaning there is little advantage to a shuffle) so in general this could work well depending on the underlying data characteristic.
+In this case, the key space isn't disjoint but it might not matter much if the sub-cardinality of each key is small (meaning there is little advantage to a shuffle) so in general this could work well depending on the underlying data characteristic.
 And if the memory limit is hit here, the table is spilled